alexc2serr/ecommerce-webpage/README.md

   1️⃣ Setup MySQL Side
   - We have to setup the SQL enviroment, for that we have to open a localhost Server using XAMPP and starting Apache and SQL Servers.
-  - Open MySQL Workbench, entero your database with your credentials and create the 5 tables using the SQL code from this section [MySQL](#-mysql).
+  - Open MySQL Workbench, enter your database with your credentials and create the 5 tables using the SQL code from this section [MySQL](#-mysql).
   - If everything seems okay go on :)

  2️⃣ Install Dependencies